-While it is possible for visitors to the US to legally purchase recreational marijuana (cannabis) while in the US states of Washington, Oregon, and Colorado, it is not legal to enter or leave the country with marijuana or marijuana-related materials.
-Also, non-US citizens who enter the US for the purpose of purchasing or consuming marijuana may be turned away at the border, or even barred from entering the country at a later date.
+While it is possible for visitors to the US who are not US citizens to legally purchase, possess, or consume marijuana (cannabis) while in some US states, it is not legal to enter or leave the country with marijuana or marijuana-related materials.

 What visitors to the US should know